hackerb9/Tandy-Terminfo/README.md

   (which is the preferred way to use it), not _on_ (which is how the TELCOM software always starts up).

+## Questions

+* Is it possible to read the Function keys?

+* Eight bit codes show up as graphics characters, but they are not in Latin-1 order.
+Is there something that can be done about that?
+It'd be nice to have umlauts and such.
+What is easiest: hacking the TELECOM binary, writing a C program to create a PTY and translate character by character, or create a "locale charmap"?

+* Do all escape sequences (including the undocumented ones) work the same on a Model 100?

 ## TODO